SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/setup.md

 Finally we can finish by using `pip` to install out python libraries:

 - `tflite-runtime`: Tensorflow lite
-- `Pillow`: For inteactiing with images.
+- `Pillow`: For inteacting with images.

 ```
 pip install tflite-runtime Pillow